Organ and Tissue Donation

 The key steps include:

-Living donation is made possible by selfless individuals who offer an organ or part of an organ to someone in need of a life-saving transplant.
+Living donation is made possible by selfless individuals who offer an organ or part of an organ to someone in need of a transplant.
 It is an opportunity to save a life while you are still alive.

 Interested in becoming a living donor?

-Contact one of the following renal transplant centers located in New Jersey:
+To schedule an evaluation, contact one of the following renal transplant centers located in New Jersey:

 "My recipient is the father of triplets.
 I thought every kid needs their dad.
 Saving a life really does change more than one person's life."